Martello iQ and Azure Monitor, How Do the Two Products Compare?

 Monitoring health and usage information is a critical maintenance task for any site or application, whether it’s running in your on-premises datacenter, hybrid or public cloud environment, or hosted environment.

 Today’s challenge is that enterprises still require end-to-end monitoring insights of their running (and not running) application workloads, while also knowing that they are losing ground on the physical characteristics of managing their own datacenters.
 Monitoring health and availability adds another layer of complexity.
 IT teams are watching over the technical computing, data, and application layer of the workloads, but there is also a desire (and often a need) by non-technical teams, to get a real-time or near real-time view on the overall health and uptime of business-critical workloads.
-Service Level Agreements relating to both the infrastructure and applications, number of incidents, and system performance are only a few of the monitoring indicators that could heavily influence an organization’s business-decision making.
+Service Level Agreements relating to both the infrastructure and applications, number of incidents, and system performance are only a few of the monitoring indicators that could heavily influence an organization’s business decision making.

-Microsoft Azure—which we are using as a reference point in this article—provides different Azure monitoring services and tools as part of the services family.
+Microsoft Azure —which we are using as a reference point in this article—provides different Azure monitoring services and tools as part of the services family.
 These are centralized in Azure Monitor, which provides an end-to-end view of cloud resources, whether they are running in Azure, another public cloud, or in an on-premises datacenter.

-Martello iQ Overview
+Martello Vantage DX Overview

-Martello iQ is not a systems and platform monitoring solution by itself, but rather a tool for collecting information from different sources, and presenting this in customizable dashboard views.
+Vantage DX is not a systems and platform monitoring solution by itself, but rather a tool for collecting information from different sources, and presenting this in customizable dashboard views.

 The main intelligence and analytics outcome is derived from gathering metrics from several other monitoring tools (for example Azure Monitor) and simplifying service level agreement views and incident dashboards.

-Rather than using Martello iQ as a (technical) systems monitoring solution, the core objective is consolidating technical information about systems health, availability, network performance, and the like.
+Rather than using Vantage DX as a (technical) systems monitoring solution, the core objective is consolidating technical information about systems health, availability, network performance, and the like.
 From here, dashboards can be created and customized, presenting the information in a higher-level view, allowing you to drill down into more detail and finding the resource or object that’s reporting issues if required.
 For troubleshooting the real root cause of an incident or problem, one should go back to the ‘actual’ monitoring tool and go over any necessary troubleshooting steps there.

 - Amazon Web Services (AWS)